vicatucd/tsql/index.md

 2 types of INDEXING
 - clustered index
     - stores and organizes table, though less efficient
 - non-cluster indexing
     - seperate structure, defined on 1+ columns on the table

 # GENERAL QUERY STRUCTURE
-`USE dbname
+`USE dbname;
-GO
+GO;
 SELECT *
-FROM tbl
+FROM tbl;
 `